-As this report illustrates, migration and deteriorating treatment of migrant workers across a Europe in crisis fuel the expansion of precarious employment and exploitative work.
-However, expansion of trade union solidarity and action, together with identification of coherent policy responses offer hope.
-Maybe not of reversing the trends in the near future; the correlation of forces between labour and capital foretells otherwise.
-Nonetheless, the findings in this report suggest that there is hope and there are concrete elements to build the long term, concerted fight necessary to restore decent work for all as the norm across Europe.
+As this report illustrates, deregulated migration and deteriorating treatment of migrant workers across Europe in crisis fuel expansion of precarious employment and exploitative work.
+However, expanding trade union solidarity and action, together with identification of coherent policy responses, offer hope.
+Maybe not of reversing current trends in the near future; the correlation of forces between labour and capital foretells otherwise.
+Nonetheless, findings in this report show that there are concrete elements to build the long term, concerted fight necessary to restore decent work for all as the norm throughout Europe.